sachdev27/Learning-Kubernetes/Azure Cluster setup.md

-1. Deployed Azure Virtual Machine instances with Linux images for the master and worker nodes.
+1. Deployed Azure Virtual Machine instances with Linux Ubuntu images for the master and worker nodes. ( Check Node Setup/readme.md)
 2. Allowed inbound traffic to the master and worker node VMs.
 3. Installed the containerd runtime on the nodes.
 ```bash